katarinastuart/Ev1_SelectionMetaAnalysis/README.md

 <img src="/images/pcadapt_kplot.PNG" alt="k plot" width="400"/>

-K value of 3 is most appropriate, as this is the value of K after which the curve starts to flatten out more.
+A K value of 3 is most appropriate, as this is the value of K after which the curve starts to flatten out more.

 ```
 starlings_pcadapt_pca <- pcadapt(starlings_pcadapt, K = 3)